 The pedal offers a tuner out in order to keep the tuner outside of the main signal chain.
 The Buffer+ amp output can be muted so that tuning can be done silently.

-In addition to the tuner jack, the Buffer+ has a loop send and return, allowing us to insert and effects loop within the buffer circuit.
-This helps to further improve our signal clarity.
+In addition to the tuner jack, the Buffer+ has a loop send and return, allowing us to insert an effects loop within the buffer circuit.
+This helps to improve our signal clarity further.